Rerikhn/Android-template-for-simple-graphics/README.md

 # Android template for simple graphics
 Simple template thread for usage graphics2D canvas and more.
-Can be used for simple use into background field of activity.
+For simple use into background field of activity.